general nav links About ACHP

 For almost a decade, the GSA Liaison at the ACHP has served as a critical link between GSA's Historic Preservation Program and the ACHP.
 The GSA Liaison provides objective guidance to GSA in accordance with Section 106 of the NHPA and the ACHP's implementing regulations at 36 CFR § 800.
 Under the supervision of the ACHP's Office of Federal Agency Programs (OFAP) and the Federal Property Management Section (FPMS), the GSA Liaison also serves as policy coordinator for cultural resource management initiatives developed in conjunction with GSA.
 The GSA Liaison identifies preservation management issues and recommends solutions for consideration by GSA.
 Finally, the GSA Liaison serves as the principal ACHP staff contact in the Section 106 review of GSA undertakings with SHPOs, THPOs, and the public.
 Upon request, the GSA Liaison conducts briefings and workshops for GSA and client agencies.
 Recent efforts and accomplishments of the partnership between GSA and ACHP are noted below.

-To obtain copies of programmatic agreements or memoranda of agreement consulted upon in accordance with 36 CFR § 800.14, please see the ACHP database.
+To obtain copies of programmatic agreements or memoranda of agreement consulted upon in accordance with 36 CFR § 800.14, please see the ACHP GSA database or the ACHP database.
 The database is organized according to the location of the historic properties addressed by the agreements (e.g. An agreement document for the state of New York would be found within the "Region 2" folder.).
 Note that these agreements should not be used as templates.

 To learn more about GSA stewardship successes and challenges in improving and maintaining federal workspace, please see Extending the Legacy: GSA Historic Building Stewardship 2008.
 The publication is part of GSA's ongoing self-assessment of its stewardship responsibilities under the NHPA.
 In addition, it fulfilled, in part, GSA's reporting obligations under Preserve America, Executive Order 13287, issued in 2003 to improve federal stewardship accountability and promote heritage tourism.
 Please see GSA's Historic Preservation Program website for additional information.